jchen1ca/walnut/image_augmentation.md

 <a name='methods'></a>
 ## Common Image Data Augmentation Methods
-[Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf), used data augmentation to  reduce overfitting on image data.
+[Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf) is one of the first papers to use data augmentation to reduce overfitting and improve model's generalization in deep learning.
 In that paper, the data augmentation consists of generating image translations and horizontal reflections, and proves to reduce overfitting and increase prediction accuracy.
 Generally, we can classify image data augmentation into two main groups: **position augmentation**, which includes scaling, cropping, flipping, padding, rotation, translation, affine transformation; and **color augmentation** which includes brightness, contrast, saturation, hue[Harshit Kumar, 2021](https://iq.opengenus.org/data-augmentation/).
-New data augmentation methods are introduced to image data deep learning, such as mixing, simulation, GAN based, etc. Below is a list of common image data augmentation methods.
+New data augmentation methods are introduced to image data deep learning, such as mixing, simulation, GAN based, etc. We can also combine some of the methods together to get entirely new datapoints.
+Below is a list of common image data augmentation methods.

 <a name='flips'></a>
-### 1)	Horizontal flipping
+### 1)	Horizontal flips
 Horizontal flipping is widely used in almost all image augmentation.
-It is more popular than vertical flipping which sometimes is not appliable.
 Horizontal flips is also called mirror image horizontally.
 Below the horizontal flips can myultiply the datapoints we have.
 And this is another form of data regularization.
  <div class="fig figcenter fighighlight">
   <img src="/assets/ia/flip.jpg" width="40%">
   <div class="figcaption">